j3r3myfoobar/j3r3myfoobar.github.io/_posts/2025-09-12-offloadind.md

 This first post is a perfect example of what this blog is about: taking a complex problem—getting too many ideas out of my head—and finding a simple, effective solution.

-Assuming you have ruby install, run `gem install jekyll bundler`

 `cat Gemfile`

 ```ruby